betodealmeida/shillelagh/docs/development.rst

 - ``delete_data``
 - ``update_data``

-The ``shilellagh.fields`` module has implementation of common representations.
+The ``shillelagh.fields`` module has implementation of common representations.
 For example, SQLite stores booleans as integers.
 This is how the custom field looks like:

 .. code-block:: python